Essays (Montaigne)

 The Essays (Essais, [esɛ]) of Michel de Montaigne are contained in three books and 107 chapters of varying length.
-They were originally written in Middle French and were originally published in the Kingdom of France.
+They were originally written in Middle French and published in the Kingdom of France.
 Montaigne's stated design in writing, publishing and revising the Essays over the period from approximately 1570 to 1592 was to record "some traits of my character and of my humours."
 The Essays were first published in 1580 and cover a wide range of topics.

 The Essais exercised an important influence on both French and English literature, in thought and style.

 Style

-Montaigne wrote in a rather crafted rhetoric designed to intrigue and involve the reader, sometimes appearing to move in a stream-of-thought from topic to topic and at other times employing a structured style that gives more emphasis to the didactic nature of his work.
-His arguments are often supported with quotations from Ancient Greek, Latin, and Italian texts such as De rerum natura by Lucretius and the works of Plutarch.
+Montaigne wrote in a seemingly conversational or informal style that combines a highly literate vocabulary with popular sayings and local slang.
+The earlier essays are more formal and structured and sometimes quite short ("Of prognostications"), but later essays, and revisions to the essays in later editions, are longer and more complex.
+In his later style he freely associates one topic with another in the manner of a searching inquiry into an issue from different points of view.
+His thoughts are often supported with quotations from Ancient Greek, Latin, and Italian texts such as De rerum natura by Lucretius and the works of Plutarch.
 Furthermore, his Essays were seen as an important contribution to both writing form and skepticism.
 The name itself comes from the French word essais, meaning "attempts" or "tests", which shows how this new form of writing did not aim to educate or prove.
-Rather, his essays were exploratory journeys in which he works through logical steps to bring skepticism to what is being discussed.
+Rather, his essays examine an enormous range of topics to reflect on the diversity of received opinions, the fallibility of human knowledge and the folly of certitude.